minio/docs/source/includes/common-minio-tiering.rst

 .. start-create-transition-rule-desc

-Use the :mc-cmd:`mc ilm add` command to create a new transition rule for the bucket.
+Use the :mc:`mc ilm add` command to create a new transition rule for the bucket.
 The following example configures transition after the specified number of calendar days: